NiklausMaurer/chromecast-rest-api/README.md

 ## Usage from within homeassitant

-Add the following to your `configuration.yaml` to create an action that you can invoke from any automation or script:
+Add the following to your `configuration.yaml` to create an action that you can invoke from any automation or script in home assistant:
 ``` yaml
 rest_command:
   play_my_favourite_video: